-- that customer payments be determined only by metered load, and that PJM forecasts immediately incorporate the impacts of demand side behavior.
-(Priority: High.
-First reported 2014.
-Status: Not adopted.) - The MMU recommends that the option to specify a minimum dispatch price (strike price) for demand resources be eliminated and that participating resources receive the hourly real-time LMP less any generation component of their retail rate.
+- of their retail rate.
 (Priority: Medium.
 First reported 2010.
 Status: Not adopted.) - The MMU recommends that the maximum offer for demand resources be the same as the maximum offer for generation resources.
 (Priority: Medium.
 First reported 2013.
 Status: Not adopted.) - The MMU recommends that the demand resources be treated as economic resources, responding to economic price signals like other capacity resources.
 The MMU recommends that demand resources not be treated as emergency resources, not trigger a PJM emergency and not trigger a Performance Assessment Interval.
 (Priority: High.
 First reported 2012.
 Status: Not adopted.) - The MMU recommends that the Emergency Program Energy Only option be eliminated because the opportunity to receive the appropriate energy market incentive is already provided in the economic program.
 (Priority: Low.
 First reported 2010.
-Status: Not adopted.) - The MMU recommends that, if demand resources remain in the capacity market, a daily energy market must offer requirement apply to demand resources, comparable to the rule applicable to generation capacity resources.
-112 (Priority: High.
+Status: Not adopted.) - The MMU recommends that, if demand resources remain in the capacity market, a daily energy market must offer requirement apply to demand resources, comparable to the rule applicable to generation capacity resources.114 (Priority: High.
 First reported 2013.
 Status: Not adopted.) - The MMU recommends that demand resources be required to provide their nodal location, comparable to generation resources.
 (Priority: High.
 First reported 2011.
 Status: Not adopted.) - The MMU recommends that PJM require nodal dispatch of demand resources with no advance notice required or, if nodal location is not required, subzonal dispatch of demand resources with no advance notice required.
 (Priority: High.
 First reported 2015.
-Status: Not adopted.)

-- The MMU recommends that PJM not remove any defined subzones and maintain a public record of all created and removed subzones.
+Status: Not adopted.) - The MMU recommends that PJM not remove any defined subzones and maintain a public record of all created and removed subzones.
 (Priority: Low.
 First reported 2016.
 Status: Not adopted.) - The MMU recommends that PJM eliminate the measurement of compliance across zones within a compliance aggregation area (CAA).

-The multiple zone approach is less locational than the zonal and subzonal approach and creates larger mismatches between the locational need for the resources and the actual response.
+- The multiple zone approach is less locational than the zonal and subzonal approach and creates larger mismatches between the locational need for the resources and the actual response.
 (Priority: High.
 First reported 2015.
 Status: Not adopted.) - The MMU recommends that measurement and verification methods for demand resources be modified to reflect compliance more accurately.
 (Priority: Medium.
 First reported 2009.
 Status: Not adopted.) - The MMU recommends that compliance rules be revised to include submittal of all necessary hourly load data, and that negative values be included when calculating event compliance across hours and registrations.
 (Priority: Medium.
 First reported 2012.
-Status: Not adopted.) - The MMU recommends that PJM adopt the ISO-NE five-minute metering requirements in order to ensure that operators have the necessary information for reliability and that market payments to demand resources be calculated based on interval meter data at the site of the demand reductions.
-113 (Priority: Medium.
+Status: Not adopted.) - The MMU recommends that PJM adopt the ISO-NE five-minute metering requirements in order to ensure that operators have the necessary information for reliability and that market payments to demand resources be calculated based on interval meter data at the site of the demand reductions.115 (Priority: Medium.
 First reported 2013.
 Status: Not adopted.) - The MMU recommends limited, extended summer and annual demand response event compliance be calculated on an hourly basis for noncapacity performance resources and on a five minute basis for all capacity performance resources and that the penalty structure reflect five minute compliance.
 (Priority: Medium.
 First reported 2013.
 Status: Partially adopted.) - The MMU recommends that load management testing be initiated by PJM with limited warning to CSPs in order to more accurately represent the conditions of an emergency event.
 (Priority: Low.
 First reported 2012.
+Status: Not adopted.) - The MMU recommends that shutdown cost be defined as the cost to curtail load for a given period that does not vary with the measured reduction or, for behind the meter generators, be the start cost defined in Manual 15 for generators.
+(Priority: Low.
+First reported 2012.
 Status: Not adopted.)

-112 See "Complaint and Motion to Consolidate of the Independent Market Monitor for PJM," Docket No. EL14-20-000 (January 27, 2014) at 1.
+114 See "Complaint and Motion to Consolidate of the Independent Market Monitor for PJM," Docket No. EL14-20-000 (January 27, 2014)